 Cooking oil sprays and ceramic non-stick coating do not get along.
 A sticky substance can form on your pan when you use cooking oil sprays.
 This substance doesn’t get absorbed into the food and doesn’t come off when cleaning the pan.

 When you do this regularly, there will be a buildup of the sticky stuff on your skillet, which you will not get rid of.
 Some people think that olive oil stored in an aerosol can is an exception, but it isn’t.

 One of the ingredients listed in cooking oil sprays is soy, and soy sticks to the pan and is difficult to get rid of.
 This is what is responsible for the sticky substance.
 You can even scratch your pan in the process of removing it.

 Sharp metal utensils will cause scratches in ceramic pots and pans.
 When cooking on ceramic kitchenware, you need to use soft spoons and spatula, such as those made from wood, nylon, silicone, and rubber.
 Wood spatulas also do work.

 Do not use harsh abrasive chemicals during cleaning

-As much as you may want to keep your skillet looking beautiful, do not clean it using harsh materials such as steel wool, brushes, and rough scouring powders.
+As much as you may want to keep your skillet looking beautiful, never use harsh materials such as steel wool, brushes, and rough scouring powders to clean it.